Strengthening Immunisation for Young Children

-From 1 July 2012, families need to have their children immunised in order to receive the FTB Part A supplement for that child.
-This means, for any year a child is not up to date with their immunisation, the end of year FTB Part A supplement for that child.
+Under the reforms, families need to have their children immunised in order to receive the FTB Part A supplement for that child.
+This means, for any year a child is not up to date with their immunisation, the end of year FTB Part A supplement will not be paid for that child.
 The supplement, which is worth up to $726 per child, is payable at the end of the financial year.

-These arrangements replace the former Maternity Immunisation Allowance (MIA), which ceased on 1 July 2012, and are additional to the Healthy Start for School health check requirement for four year old children, where a parent or carer also receives income support.
+These arrangements are in addition to the Healthy Start for School health check requirement for four year old children, where a parent or carer also receives income support.

 - Frequently asked questions

-- To find out about the Immunise Australia Program and the reforms to immunisation arrangements visit www.immunise.health.gov.au
+- Find out about the Immunise Australia Program and the reforms to immunisation arrangements

 - To find out about changes to the Family Tax Benefit Part A and the Maternity Immunisation Allowance visit the Department of Human Services website

 - For general information about Family Tax Benefit, Child Care Benefit, Child Care Rebate, or other assistance and payments for families visit the Department of Human Services website.